AutomationWithAnsible/ansible-dynamic-inventory-chef/README.md

 export CHEF_SERVER_URL="https://my-chef-api"
 ```

-(altenatively you can put the settings into a chef.ini file living in the same directory as the chef_inventory.py file)
+(alternatively you can put the settings into a chef.ini file living in the same directory as the chef_inventory.py file)

 You might find the information under `~/.chef/knife.rb` or `~/.chef/knife_local.rb`